7.3. Defining a Replication Strategy

 - When creating agreements for replication over a wide-area network, avoid constant synchronization between the servers.
 Replication traffic could consume a large portion of the bandwidth and slow down the overall network and Internet connections.

-- When initializing consumers, do not to initialize the consumer immediately; instead, utilize file system replica initialization, which is much faster than online initialization or initializing from file.
-See the Red Hat Directory Server Administrator's Guide for information on using filesystem replica initialization.
+- When initializing consumers, do not initialize the consumer immediately; instead, utilize file system replica initialization, which is much faster than online initialization or initializing from file.
+See the Red Hat Directory Server Administration Guide for information on using file system replica initialization.

 7.3.6.
 Using Replication for High Availability

 7.3.7.
 Using Replication for Local Availability

 - To keep a local master copy of the data.This is an important strategy for large, multinational enterprises that need to maintain directory information of interest only to the employees in a specific country.
 Having a local master copy of the data is also important to any enterprise where interoffice politics dictate that data be controlled at a divisional or organizational level.

 - To mitigate unreliable or intermittently available network connections.Intermittent network connections can occur if there are unreliable WANs, as often occurs in international networks.

 - To offset periodic, extremely heavy network loads that may cause the performance of the directory service to be severely reduced.Performance may also be affected in enterprises with aging networks, which may experience these conditions during normal business hours.

 7.3.8.
 Using Replication for Load Balancing